Naples Airport (Florida): History

 The facility was established in 1942 as Naples Army Air Field by the United States Army Air Forces.
 It was initially assigned to the Southeast Training Center (later Eastern Flying Training Command), and provided basic (level 1) flight training to flight cadets by Embry-Riddle Co; Fairchild PT-19s were the primary trainers used.
 Along with the flight training, it was a sub-base to Buckingham Army Air Field for flexible gunnery training, which the 75th Flying Training Wing supervised.
 It was inactivated as a military airfield in November 1945 and turned over to the War Assets Administration for conveyance to civil control as a public airport.

 The Naples Airdrome was returned to the city of Naples and Collier County in 1947, after the military deemed it no longer necessary.
 The airport was managed by John Zate, a pilot and Naples resident.
-Provincetown-Boston Airlines began scheduled service to Miami International Airport in the 1950s, and managed the airport for several years until a municipal airport authority was created in 1969.
+Provincetown-Boston Airlines (PBA) began scheduled service to Miami International Airport in the 1950s, and managed the airport for several years until a municipal airport authority was created in 1969.
 Also in 1969 the eye of Tropical Storm Jenny passed through the bottom left wing and top left wing of the airport and cause over $10,000+ in damage.
-The airport also historically had scheduled service to Orlando, Tampa, St. Pete–Clearwater, Miami and Key West under PBA in the late 1970s.
+The airport also historically had scheduled nonstop service from Miami, Orlando, Tampa, St. Pete–Clearwater, Fort Lauderdale, Fort Myers and Key West during the late 1970s operated by PBA with Douglas DC-3 and Martin 4-0-4 prop aircraft and also by Mackey International Airlines with Convair prop aircraft.
 Traffic at the airport peaked in 1980, when more than 195,000 passengers used the airport, but fell in the mid-1980s due to the opening of the much larger Southwest Florida International Airport in nearby Fort Myers.
 The airport code APF derives from "alternate Page Field" - which is a reference to Page Field in Fort Myers.

+Piedmont Airlines (1948-1989) was operating scheduled passenger jet service from the airport in 1988 with nonstop Fokker F28 Fellowship flights to Tampa.; however, by 1989 Piedmont was no longer serving Naples.
+According to the April 2, 1995 edition of the Official Airline Guide (OAG), six airlines were operating a combined total of 30 flights every weekday into the airport with nonstop service from Miami, Tampa, Orlando and Key West all flown with commuter turboprop or small piston engine prop aircraft.
+At this time, the OAG listed service into APF operated by American Eagle with the Short 360, Cape Air with Cessna aircraft, Continental Express (operated by GP Express Airlines) with the Beechcraft 1900, Delta Connection (operated by Comair (United States)) with Embraer EMB-120 Brasilia and Swearingen Metroliner aircraft, Gulfstream International with the Beechcraft 99 and USAir Express with the Beechcraft 1900.
+The airport experienced a rebound in traffic during the mid-1990s, with 173,000 passengers and seven airlines in 1995.